fuma-nama/discord-bot-template/README.md

 ### Don't depend on "Server"

-We use Kafka for handling real operations via dashboard, so that no requests will be sent to the server that hosts the discord bot directly.
+We use Kafka for handling real-time operations via dashboard, so that no requests will be sent to the server that hosts the discord bot directly.

 This brings a faster load speed and more better stability because the dashboad will still works even if the discord bot is temporarily unavailable.